Your Guide to the Top Side Jobs You Can Do from Home

-4. Fourth: using a major search engine like Bing or Google, type in the name of each hobby you love.
+4. Using a major search engine like Bing or Google, type in the name of each hobby you love

 For example, type “play guitar” if that is your thing.
 Do not hit enter.
 Leaving your cursor in the search box will key the search engine to suggest various searches that would finish it.
 The word “lessons” will probably appear.
 This represents something you could do from home as a side gig to earn extra money.
 Add these to your list made in step two.

-5. Fifth: still in your search engine, enter the phrase “get started” followed by the activity/
+5. Still in your search engine, enter the phrase “get started” followed by the activity

 For example, “teaching guitar” or “editing books” or “proofreading articles.”
 Read the top two results for each to learn the process for getting started working in that specific field.
 Every career differs in its requirements although starting a business typically follows the same steps.

-6. Sixth: choose the career or side gig for you.
+6. Choose the career or side gig for you

 The best choice is the one that requires no additional training and that you could start today.
 That is the one of the many side jobs from home you should start today.